HDembinski/autobib/README.md

 ## Planned features

 - Smart-detect duplicates with some similarity metric, e.g. if the same paper is cited once using the adsabs key and once using the Inspire key
+- Support download of bibtex records from CDS?